-- 1) All building facades are to be modulated and articulated with wall planes and architectural elements that vary in depth and reduce bulk and scale of the building. - 2) Building elements, including awnings, balconies, entries, roof features and screening are designed to the integrated into the overall façade design and to contribute to the character and the quality of the building design. - 3) Roof forms, plant and lift overruns are to be designed to be simple compact forms that are visually unobtrusive. - 4) The building materials and colours are to harmonise with the heritage and bushland character of the surrounding area.
+- 1) Seniors Housing buildings are to have a maximum length of 65m, but where a building has a length greater than 30m, it is to be separated into at least 2 parts by a significant recess or projection. - 2) All building facades are to be modulated and articulated with wall planes and architectural elements that vary in depth and reduce bulk and scale of the building. - 3) Building elements, including awnings, balconies, entries, roof features and screening are designed to the integrated into the overall façade design and to contribute to the character and the quality of the building design. - 4) Roof forms, plant and lift overruns are to be designed to be simple compact forms that are visually unobtrusive.

+5) The building materials and colours are to harmonise with the heritage and bushland character of the surrounding area, including Headfort House in its garden setting.